This simple spring refresh in our master bedroom freshens up the look a little bit!

 When springs rolls around, I always get the urge to freshen up a few spaces in our home.
 Our master bedroom is the target for today’s post.

 Our bedroom has probably received the least number of makeovers of any given room in our home.
-Basically, I painted it Sherwin Williams Sea Salt a few years ago, painted the board and batten (Behr Swiss Coffee), removed the ceiling fan in exchange for the orb chandelier, hung some faux curtains, installed plantation shutters, and called it a day.
+Basically, I painted it Sherwin Williams Sea Salt a few years ago, painted the board and batten (Behr Swiss Coffee), removed the ceiling fan in exchange for the elegant orb chandelier, hung some faux curtains, installed plantation shutters, and called it a day.
 The bedding, bed and furniture were all brought over from our prior home over three years ago.
 How little this room has changed since sounds like a bit of a miracle as far as I’m concerned 😉

-A few months back, Crane and Canopy approached me to try one of their duvet covers.
+A few months back, Crane and Canopy approached me to try one of their lush duvet covers.
 I jumped at the opportunity because I hate spending money on bedding (which is ridiculous given how much I like to sleep).
 We had been using a five+ year old duvet cover I randomly bought at Target one day, and I had been saying for months it was time for a new one.
 Yet I never pulled the trigger.
-You know I’m a huge fan of white bedding, so I selected the Linden Porcelain Green Border Duvet (and King shams).
+You know I’m a huge fan of crisp white bedding, so I selected the Linden Porcelain Green Border Duvet (and King shams).
 I love the banded color of the set that makes it all feel a bit more custom.

-It couldn’t be a better match for the colors in our pillows I made all those years ago.
+It couldn’t be a better match for the soft colors in our pillows I made all those years ago.
 The porcelain green is a perfect match for the Sea Salt paint, as well, and I love the blue-green-gray color that borders the entire duvet.
 It pretty much looks like it was made for our bedroom!